Jammy-ez/Nuke-bot/README.md

 ===================================

-Only works with bots but i will add a new option soon to work with users as a self bot
+Use bot.py if u want it to work as a bot, use selfbot.py if u want it to work like a self bot